galicians/nodeContinuosTDDIntegration/README.md

 angular

 Express server is running at localhost, port 3000.
 In case there is an environment variable indicating another port it will listen on that specific port.

+###Pending:
+- Bower postinstall fails in heroku, when installed as dev dependency a per https://github.com/heroku/heroku-buildpack-nodejs/issues/91